Books by Nicholas Rhea

 Back on the Beat with Constable Nick

-Meanwhile Endeavour Press, the UK's leading independent digital publisher, have been making the original Constable stories available to new readers and long-time fans alike.
-Month by month, they are publishing the early stages of Constable Nick's career, in paperback and e-book editions.
-Watch the Constable books page to keep up to date with the latest titles.
+Meanwhile the Endeavour Press editions, from the UK's leading independent digital publisher, are still available.
+They cover the early stages of Constable Nick's career, in paperback and e-book editions.
+Watch the Constable books page for an overview of all the latest titles.

 Or go back to the start of Nick's career in Constable on Trial, which takes us back in time as Detective Constable Rhea, stationed in the popular seaside resort of Strensford as a somewhat raw recruit, is given an attachment to CID.
 As Nicholas Rhea explains, there is an autobiographical element in this, too: "When patrolling in uniform, especially in the lonely night hours, young constables would dream of becoming a detective or having their own country beat.
 I was no exception and although the seaside town where I served my two years' probation provided much of interest, the CID promised extra excitement and intrigue.